cfkubo/spring-boot-gemfire-api/README.md

 # Spring Boot Gemfire API

-This project is a Spring Boot application that provides a RESTful API for performing operations on Apache Gemfire.
+This project is a Spring Boot application that provides a RESTful API for performing operations on Broadcom/VMware Gemfire.
 It exposes endpoints for storing and retrieving data, and includes support for Spring Actuator, Swagger, and OpenAPI for easy testing and monitoring.

 ## Project Structure